stuartellis/stuartellis-site-hugo/content/articles/mac-setup.md

      curl -o- https://raw.githubusercontent.com/creationix/nvm/v0.33.2/install.sh | bash

-Open a new Terminal window and enter this command:
+Open a new terminal window and enter this command:

     nvm install --lts

 This installs the latest LTS release of Node.js, and makes it the default Node.js run-time.

-To install the [Yarn](http://yarnpkg.com) package manager, enter this command in a Terminal window:
+To upgrade the copy of *npm* that is provided with Node.js, run this command in a terminal window:

-    brew install yarn

-Then add this to the end of your PATH:

-    `yarn global bin`

-For example:

-    export PATH="$PATH:$HOME/.rvm/bin:$HOME/.cargo/bin:`yarn global bin`"
+    npm -g upgrade npm

 ## Developer Tools for Go ##